Signature Decomposition Method Applying to Pair Trading: Introduction

 \section{Introduction}

-In financial market, low-risk, high-return strategies and indicators are pursued by participators.
-Among them, arbitrage strategies are generally considered as a lower-risk investment approach, hedging most market risks through simultaneously buying and selling multiple financial assets \cite{dybvig1989arbitrage, yadav1990stock, draper2002study, dai2011optimal, krauss2017statistical}.
-Pair trading is one of the popular statistical arbitrages \cite{vidyamurthy2004pairs, elliott2005pairs, liew2013pairs, krauss2017statistical, chen2019empirical, sarmento2020enhancing}, where its core idea is to select two or more correlated assets.
-When their prices deviate from their expected prices, the pair trading strategy involves going long on one relatively undervalued asset while shorting the other relatively overvalued one, and closing the positions for profit after the spread reverts to normal levels.
-Arbitrage opportunities typically arise in markets that are not perfectly efficient.
-However, as more market participants exploit these opportunities, the price spread tends to disappear quickly \cite{krauss2017statistical}.
-To implement a successful pair trading strategy, it is both interesting and important to efficiently capture the nonlinear correlation of the underlying asset prices.
+In financial market, robust, consistently profitable strategies and indicators are pursued by participators.
+Among them, arbitrage strategies are generally considered as a comparatively lower-risk investment approach, hedging most market risks through simultaneously buying and selling multiple financial assets \citep{dybvig1989arbitrage, yadav1990stock, liew2013pairs, krauss2017statistical}.
+Pair trading \citep{vidyamurthy2004pairs, elliott2005pairs} is one of the popular and widely used statistical arbitrages in trading stocks \citep{chen2019empirical}, futures and options \citep{draper2002study}.
+The core concept of pair trading involves trading the price spread between two correlated assets.
+When their prices spread deviates from the expected value, the pair trading strategy involves going long on one relatively undervalued asset while shorting the other relatively overvalued one and closing the positions for profit after the spread reverts to normal levels.
+Arbitrage opportunities typically arise in imperfect markets.
+However, as more market participants exploit these opportunities, the price spread tends to disappear quickly \citep{krauss2017statistical}.
+What's more, in highly complex financial markets, just capturing linear correlations alone is insufficient \citep{elliott2005pairs}, as the price spread is often not merely a simple price difference or ratio, but rather a nonlinear function composed of multiple features.
+So, to better capture arbitrage opportunities, an interpretable pair trading strategy that comprehensively incorporates both linear and nonlinear structures is of significant interest and importance.